 If this sounds like you, know you’re not alone and there are ways of reducing that pressure and stress surrounding sex, and increasing desire and intimacy in a way that feels truly good to you.
 If you want to work on this, read more here about my online program Re:Desire.

 Many believe that cultivating our individual identity is crucial for both attraction and desire to flow.
-If you’re no longer sure where your partner begins and you end, you might want to work on rekindling your identity.
+If you’re no longer sure where your partner begins and you stop, you might want to work on rekindling your identity.

 At first glance, this may sound a tad strange – but stay with me here.
 Researcher Sandra Murray has, in a number of studies, found that those who are the happiest a few years into the relationship, are those who idealized their partner at the start of the relationship.